dannymuchoki/django-wedding-website/README.md

 python manage.py runserver
 ```

-## Create a local .env file!
+## Environment files are your friend

-This version heavily relies on a local .env file referenced in settings.py.
+This version heavily relies on a local `.env` file referenced in `settings.py`.
+[Learn more about environment variables here](https://pypi.org/project/python-dotenv/).
+Environment variables are also crucial in running this on the cloud, as well as keeping secret things secret (like your secret key).

 ## Customization